 Most cases of cervical cancer are caused by two specific varieties of genital HPV (16 & 18).

-These two HPV strains usually don’t cause warts, so, women often don’t realize they’ve been infected.
+These two HPV strains usually don’t cause warts, so folks often don’t realize they’ve contracted an infection.

 When HPV results in cervical cancer, early stages typically cause no signs or symptoms as well.
-That’s why it’s important for women to have regular Pap tests, which can detect precancerous changes in the cervix that may lead to cancer.
+That’s why it’s important for people with vulvas/vaginas to have regular Pap tests, which can detect precancerous changes in the cervix that may lead to cancer.

 See below for symptoms of HPV strains related to Genital Warts!

 - HPV Briefs

 - How to Not Give an Eff about Having an STI

 - Genital Warts In-Depth

 - Detailed Genital Warts Symptoms